ucsc-ospo/ucsc-ospo.github.io/content/curiosswinter2025/index.md

 We will arrange for airport shuttles for those arriving on Jan 8 and departing Jan 10 from San Jose airport (SJC).
 The shuttle schedule will be based on flight schedules and we will attempt to group people together based on arrival times.
 More information on this will be provided once travel schedules become more clear.
 If you are a self-paying attendee, please let us know if you would like to be included on the shuttle service.
 Attendees that arriving and departing outside of the group shuttle window can arrange an Uber or Lyft (reimbursements will be provided to sponsored participants)

-Shuttle transportation will be provided between the hotel and the workshop venue the morning and evening of January 9th.

 **Airports**